reactjs/rfcs/text/adding-syntactic-features.md

 Below is the same functionality, relying on syntax-compilation to solve the challenges mentioned above.
 We shall use the following syntax for:
 `S:` - Declaration of a state entity
 `M:` - Declaration of a memoized entity
-`#` - Shorthand attribute assignment to a child element. (similar to ES6 Object shorthand property names).

 ```jsx
 M: CompleteAndShare = ({contactsCompletedStats, contacts}) => {